clamarque/HubMovies/README.md

 ## Who wants to help me?

 Want to file a bug, contribute some code, suggest ideas or improve documentation? don't hesitate!
-Send me a mail on: chabox59@gmail.com
+Send me a issue or a pull request.